Ajzel/project/README.md

-# project
+#Credit risk Assesment
-Contains the compleated list of projects
+This project evaluates the credit risk of a user using regression techniques